ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 put-call parity holds: True
 ```

-As both, the left and right side of the equation of the put-call parity are equal, we can confidently say that the option prices computed by our software are accurate, reflecting the efficiency of the
+As both the left and right sides of the equation of the put-call parity are equal, we can confidently say that the option prices computed by our software are accurate, reflecting the efficiency of the
 market they trade in.
 Given the analytic example, this is not surprising and the interested reader is invited to track option prices on a live exchange and watch for any fleeting arbitrage opportunities
 that may arise.
 This exercise is similar to spotting cash lying in the street and observing how quickly it is being picked up.
 To the author's experience, while London's streets may be littered with plenty that does not belong, spare cash is rarely part of the scenery.